At Les Fermes PL Levesque Ltd., a 2,000-acre potato farm in Saint-André, N. B., you could say farming runs in the family.

-Like his dad, David and the others in the Levesque family enjoy the farming life, especially the variety that comes along with it.
+David, his father, and the others in the Levesque family, enjoy the farming life, especially the variety that comes along with it.

 “We enjoy it because you don’t do the same thing every day; you’re always doing something different,” he explains.
 “Every year is different, and it’s always a challenge.”